-Strictly Come Dancing 2019: the line-up so far
+Strictly Come Dancing 2019: The line-up so far

 Advertising

-So far the contestants include a YouTube star, a sportsman, soap star and comedian.
+So far six contestants have been announced and they include two soap stars, a YouTuber and a football pundit.

-Four celebrity contestants have already been announced for this year’s Strictly Come Dancing.
+The number of celebrity contestants announced for this year’s Strictly Come Dancing is now at six.

+Here is a rundown of who will be putting their best foot forward on the dance floor:

 The football veteran was the first of three celebrity contestants announced live on BBC’s The One Show on Wednesday.